YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 EXTSRCLIN, xxxx yyyy

 Run Time Error: This indicates that there is an error in the external call table.
-The message indicates the line where YottaDB/GT.M found the error.
+The message indicates the line where YottaDB found the error.

 Action: Review the line listed in the message and correct the error.